FernandoGM15/project_cps_gamelib/README.md

 - Step 2:

-    Open a terminal in the folder a run the script you want to check:
+    Open a terminal in the folder and then run the script you want to check:

     I.E: